Jbleezy/BO1-Reimagined/README.md

 ### M16
 * Unupgraded: increased reserve ammo from 120 to 150
+* Upgraded: increased grenade launcher damage scaling over rounds
 * Upgraded: decreased grenade launcher explosion radius by 36%
-* Upgraded: grenade launcher impact damage - 1500
+* Upgraded: increased grenade launcher impact damage from 700 to 800
-* Upgraded: grenade launcher maximum damage - 1500
+* Upgraded: increased grenade launcher maximum explosive damage from 400 to 600
+* Upgraded: increased grenade launcher minimum explosive damage from 75 to 150
 * Upgraded: added name of weapon attachment on HUD
 * Upgraded: ammo for weapon attachment now shows on HUD

 ### M1911
-* Upgraded: impact damage - 2500
+* Upgraded: increased impact damage from 1000 to 1200
-* Upgraded: maximum explosion damage - 2500
-* Upgraded: minimum explosion damage - 1000
+* Upgraded: increased minimum explosion damage from 75 to 300
 * Upgraded: ammo now gets added at the same time that it does in the reload animation

 ### M72 LAW
 * Can now fire without aiming
 * Fixed dive to prone animation from looping
-* Unupgraded: impact damage - 2000
-* Unupgraded: maximum explosion damage - 1500
+* Unupgraded: increased maximum explosion damage from 320 to 1500
-* Unupgraded: minimum explosion damage - 1000
+* Unupgraded: increased minimum explosion damage from 100 to 375
-* Upgraded: impact damage - 3000
-* Upgraded: maximum explosion damage - 2500
+* Upgraded: increased maximum explosion damage from 600 to 2500
-* Upgraded: minimum explosion damage - 1000
+* Upgraded: increased minimum explosion damage from 100 to 625

 ### MP40
 * Fixed sprinting animation not playing correctly when clip is empty
 * Now uses World at War upgraded camo on Der Riese

 ### Olympia
-* Unupgraded: max damage per pellet increased from 120 to 180
+* Unupgraded: increased maximum damage per pellet from 120 to 180
-* Upgraded: max damage per pellet increased from 200 to 300
+* Upgraded: increased maximum damage per pellet from 200 to 300
 * Upgraded: fire effect now plays when damaging a zombie
 * Upgraded: ammo now gets added at the same time that it does in the reload animation